RoBOPPics/BB/_pages/app-man-patternLibraries.md

 ![Catalog Image](../assets/images/Libraries500.jpg){: width="300" .align-center }

 ## Pattern Library
-The Pattern Library lists the Drills and Patterns that you have created, or that you have downloaded from the Community Catalog.
+The Pattern Library lists the Patterns that you have created, or that you have downloaded from the Community Catalog.

 To play a Pattern using the BallBOPPer, tap on the kabob menu (three vertical dots), and select "Play this Pattern".